ricelang/mochi/README.md

 # mochi-lang
-Mochi Language - a functional programing language
+Mochi Language - a functional programing language, with LISP syntax